syhpoon/xyzcmd/doc/configs.rst

 For example, consider the part of keys configuration file::

    # 1.
-   bind CTRL-SHIFT-] to default_action
+   bind META-SHIFT-p to default_action
    # 2.
-   bind CTRL-SHIFT-] to box_action context BOX
+   bind META-SHIFT-p to box_action context BOX

-In 1. we've bound Ctrl+Shift+] shortcut to default_action method.
+In 1. we've bound Meta+Shift+p shortcut to default_action method.
 As we haven't provided context name, **DEFAULT** will be used.

 In 2. we've explicitly provided **BOX** context.
 So box_action will only